 Wasilla is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
 With a population of 9,284 people and 12 constituent neighborhoods, Wasilla is the sixth largest community in Alaska.

-Unlike some cities, Wasilla isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Wasilla are a mix of both white- and blue-collar jobs.
+Wasilla is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Wasilla is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Wasilla who work in office and administrative support (18.01%), sales jobs (10.72%), and healthcare (7.26%).
+There are especially a lot of people living in Wasilla who work in office and administrative support (18.11%), sales jobs (10.06%), and healthcare (7.44%).

 Wasilla is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Wasilla in 2010 was $28,704, which is middle income relative to Alaska, and upper middle income relative to the rest of the US.
-This equates to an annual income of $114,816 for a family of four.
+The per capita income in Wasilla in 2010 was $26,509, which is lower middle income relative to Alaska, and upper middle income relative to the rest of the US.
+This equates to an annual income of $106,036 for a family of four.
 However, Wasilla contains both very wealthy and poor people as well.

 Wasilla is a very ethnically-diverse city.
 The people who call Wasilla home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wasilla residents report their race to be White, followed by Native American.
-Important ancestries of people in Wasilla include Irish, English, Swedish, and Norwegian.
+Important ancestries of people in Wasilla include Irish, English, Norwegian, and French .

 The most common language spoken in Wasilla is English.
 Other important languages spoken here include Spanish and Russian.